LucasAlvesCampos/data-lakehouse-simulation/README.md

 Update your .env with the access keys and bucketname as your warehouse

-Now your MiniO is ready
+Now your MiniO is ready!

-Lets get nessie running
+## Nessie run

+Theres no need to config nessie, but we need nessie to be up

 ```bash
 docker compose up nessie  -d
 ```
 Enter http://localhost:9001

-Just check if it is running by entering the URL, no need to config
+## Dremio config

 ```bash
 docker compose up dremio -d